mvysny/mvysny.github.io/_posts/2021-10-11-figuring-out-vaadin-version-in-runtime.md

 ### In both dev mode and in production

-For Vaadin 20+ the Vaadin component versions is in sync with the version of Vaadin itself.
+For Vaadin 20+ the Vaadin component versions is usually in sync with the version of Vaadin itself.
-Therefore, running `customElements.get('vaadin-button').version` should return something like `"21.0.2"` which exactly matches the Vaadin version.
+Therefore, running `customElements.get('vaadin-button').version` should return something like `"21.0.2"` which should exactly match the Vaadin version.

+> Note: there are exceptions: e.g. for Vaadin 23.3.33 the Vaadin Button returns 23.3.30

-Unfortunately, on Vaadin 14 this doesn't work since `customElements.get('vaadin-button').version` will print something like `"2.4.0"` and you have to figure out the Vaadin version from that somehow.
+Vaadin 14: Unfortunately, this doesn't work since `customElements.get('vaadin-button').version` will print something like `"2.4.0"` and you have to figure out the Vaadin version from that somehow.

 One way would be to realize that certain Vaadin version pulls in certain Vaadin Button version,